TFro3/Raspberry-Pi-Grow-Tent-Controller/README.md

 Notice there is no variable for an _air conditioner_.
 For me I do not need this option since my tent is in my basement which is always far cooler and don't feel its necessary to incorporate an air conditioning unit here.
 These relays can only handle so much power as well and don't want to push their limits.
 If you need an air conditioning unit then you can always get one that has it's own thermostat and set it according to your needs.

-**Hardware Setup:**
+<h3>Hardware Setup</h3>

 The GPIO pins used and their corresponding variables are listed below for relay use.
 We will be using GPIO pins 14, 15, 18, 23, 24, and 25 that need to be connected to the 5v relay's using your jumper wires.
+You'll then connect GPIO 17 to your DHT22 sensor DATA terminal.
+Once that is complete you need to connect your DHT22 to an open 5v power pin as well as Ground pin.
+In my case, I chose GPIO-2 for the 5v power and GPIO-6 for Ground.
 ```python
 # Define pin numbers
 LIGHTS_PIN = 14